 Disarming Violent Men

-Mary could disarm a man by the way she looks upon him.
+Mary could disarm a man by the way she looked upon him.
 Enough to want him to take his sunglasses off in a subconscious desire for her to see the pupils of his eyes and know him—enough to see the heart of good in the heart of darkness.

 What did Mary see when she first saw Jesus at Jacob’s Well?